 If you’re concerned about the side effects of vaping, you might want to avoid the following ingredients:

 - acetyl propionyl

 - propylene oxide

 If you’re concerned about the adverse effects of vaping, try the following:

-If you’re using vaping to quit smoking, you should gradually reduce your dose of nicotine.
+- Taper nicotine: If you’re using vaping to quit smoking, you should gradually reduce your dose of nicotine.
 Transitioning to nicotine-free vaping can help you minimize side effects.

-You may also want to make an appointment with a doctor if you think vaping is behind new symptoms, such as coughing, difficulty breathing, or increased heart rate.
+You may also want to make an appointment with a doctor if you think vaping is behind any new symptoms, such as coughing, difficulty breathing, or increased heart rate.